acailic/acailic.github.io/_notes/oca-chapter-6.md

 		- NoClassDefFoundError

-System.exit(0) kills JVM, after that is not executed.
+- System.exit(0) kills JVM, after that is not executed.

-There is no multiple catch exceptions executed( catch->finally).
+-  There is no multiple catch exceptions executed( catch->finally).

--RuntimeException
+- RuntimeException
    --ClassCastException (JVM)
    --SecurityException (programer)
    --IndexOutOfBoundsException
    --NullPointerException

-SecurityException extends RuntimeException: It is thrown by the security manager upon security violation.
+- SecurityException extends RuntimeException: It is thrown by the security manager upon security violation.
 For example, when a java program runs in a sandbox (such as an applet) and it tries to use prohibited APIs such as File I/O, the security manager throws this exception.
 Since this exception is explicitly thrown using the new keyword by a security manager class, it can be considered to be thrown by the application programmer.

--Exception are not imported automatically.
+- Exception are not imported automatically.
 IOException, the java.io package (or just java.io.IOException class) must be imported.

 - java.lang.OutOfMemoryError.
 Note that this is not a subclass of RuntimeException or even Exception.
 It is a subclass of java.lang.Error.